Thermalization in asymmetric harmonic chains: Introduction

-However, the deviations from this universal law, i.e., steeper slopes have also been observed in the chain with cubic or quintic nonlinearity \cite{Fu_2019PRER,Pistone2019ME}.
-There are two different views for the source of the deviation, one is the finite-size effect (discreteness) \cite{Pistone2019ME}; the other is the higher-order effect \cite{Fu_2019PRER}.
-Anyway, it is noteworthy that both the third-order nonlinearity and the fifth-order one are asymmetric interaction potentials, meaning that the amplitude of forces corresponding to the same displacement is not equal in the tension and compression states.
+However, deviations from this universal law, such as steeper slopes, have been observed in chains with cubic or quintic nonlinearity \citep{Fu_2019PRER, Pistone2019ME}.
+Two primary explanations for this deviation exist: one suggests a finite-size effect (discreteness) \citep{Pistone2019ME}, while the other points to higher-order effects \citep{Fu_2019PRER}.
+Notably, both third- and fifth-order nonlinearities involve asymmetric interaction potentials, meaning that the amplitude of forces corresponding to the same displacement is not equal in the tension and compression states.